 Sidney Smeets read law at Leiden University and history at Utrecht University and was admitted to the bar in 2001 after working in the House of Representatives.
 He specializes in criminal law and has represented clients in many well publicised cases, both in the Netherlands and abroad.
-Sidney's fields of expertise include vice, homicide and drug-related offences.
-Sidney has written extensively about the Dutch legal system and, as a historian, has published a book about the events surrounding Kristallnacht (1938).
-He is well known for his strong opinions on human rights-issues in general and LGBTQ-rights in particular.
-Aside from being a criminal defence lawyer he also provides legal assistance to victims of hate crimes.
+Sidney's fields of expertise include vice, homicide and drug related offences.
+Sidney has written extensively about the Dutch legal system and published a book as historian about the events surrounding the Kristallnacht (1938).
+He is well known for his strong opinions on human rights issues in general and LGBTQ rights in particular.
+Aside from being a criminal defence lawyer, he also provides legal assistance to victims of hate crimes.

 Marianne Lochs started working as a criminal defence lawyer for Spong Attorneys in 2010, after graduating with honors in law and criminology at Leiden University.
 During her studies she worked as a clerk at the Administrative High Court (Centrale Raad van Beroep) and the District Court of The Hague.
 Marianne Lochs provides assistance in a wide range of criminal cases and has extensive experience in cases relating to trafficking in human beings, murder and manslaughter and other violent crime.
-She conducts doctoral research into contempt of court at Leiden University and she advises as a member of the Advisory Committee on Criminal Matters on new legislation in the field of criminal law.
+In December 2019 she obtained a PhD at Leiden University on the subject of contempt of court.
+As a member of the Advisory Committee on Criminal Matters of the Netherlands Bar, she also advises on new legislation in the field of criminal law.

 Bernard Sprenger started working as a criminal defence lawyer for Spong Attorneysin February 2016.
 He holds a bachelor's degree from Utrecht University and a masters degree in criminal law from the University of Amsterdam.
 Sprenger can be characterized as an enthusiastic defence lawyer with a sharp eye for the position and the interests of his clients.
 His work focus is on the general criminal practice.